elicopter/core/README.md

 iex -S mix
 ```

-Or burn the firmware for Rapsberry Pi 3:
+Or create an image for Rapsberry Pi 3:
 ```
 MIX_ENV=prod mix firmware
 ```